 Who Can be a Company Director in Singapore

 Since March 1, 2009, the minimum age to be appointed as a company director in Singapore is 18 years, with the person concerned being physically and mentally fit to carry out the director’s duties.

-While there is no maximum age-limit to be the director of a private company, for a public or a subsidiary of a public company, the age-limit is set at 70 years, unless reappointed at company’s annual general meeting.
+While there is no maximum age limit to be the director of a private company, for a public or a subsidiary of a public company, unless reappointed at the company’s annual general meeting.